 Skip to main content

-The World Food Programme (WFP) works with the Government, other UN agencies and development partners, civil society and the private sector to prepare and respond to emergencies and build sustainable food security.
+The World Food Programme (WFP) works with the Government of Ghana, UN agencies, civil society and the private sector to respond to emergencies and strengthen national food systems and social protection.

 What the World Food Programme is doing in Ghana